GordijnMan/TurtleWoW-Essentials/README.md

   - It is highly recommended for new players.
   - Contrary to [Atlas](https://github.com/Nonameby/Atlas.git), [AtlasLoot](https://github.com/Lexiebean/AtlasLoot.git) and [AtlasQuest](https://github.com/Nonameby/AtlasQuest.git), it is recommended to disable [pfQuest](https://github.com/shagu/pfQuest.git) at higher levels.
   - This is by far the biggest AddOn in this collection.
-* [PowerAuras](https://github.com/laytya/PowerAuras-vanilla.git) is highly customizable and may be a bit overwhelming at first.
-* [WorldBuffSoundAlert](https://github.com/Bergador/WorldBuffSoundAlert.git), [RestBar](https://github.com/Steelbash/RestBar.git), [SpartanUI_SpinCam](https://github.com/Daribon/SpartanUI_SpinCam.git) and [MobsToLevel](https://github.com/idontbyte/MobsToLevel.git) are highly recommended at lower levels for new players.
-  - Be sure to rest under survival tents!
-  - Chill out and chat with other players until your rested is 100%.
-  - When you hear the World Buff Alert, you are ready to level!

 ## Special thanks to: